tezc/sc/map/README.md

   - Single array allocation for all data.
   - Linear probing over an array.
   - Deletion without tombstones
-  - Macros generate functions in sc_map.h and sc_map.c, it doesn't inline
+  - Macros generate functions in sc_map.h and sc_map.c, it doesn't force
-    automatically.
-So, it doesn't bloat your binary.
-Inlining is upto compiler.
+    compiler to inline.
+Inlining is upto the compiler.

 #### Usage